Great Northern route: Route

-Additionally, the main service on the Fen Line is provided as part of the route.
-All services are provided by EMUs.
+The Great Northern route is formed of the Northern City Line, Hertford Loop line, the southern section of the East Coast Main Line between London Kings Cross and Peterborough, the Cambridge line, and the Fen line.
+Since Greater Anglia withdrew its services to King's Lynn in May 2023, Govia Thameslink Railway has been the sole operator of the entire route except between London Kings Cross and Peterborough, and between Cambridge and Ely.
+The route serves 55 stations.

 At privatisation the services became part of West Anglia Great Northern, becoming their sole route in 2004 when the West Anglia services were transferred to 'one'.
 In April 2006 the services became the responsibility of First Capital Connect.
 In September 2014, the Department for Transport transferred the new Thameslink, Southern and Great Northern franchise to Govia Thameslink Railway.
-In 2018, with the completion of the Thameslink Programme, many services on the route became part of the Thameslink network, running through central London to destinations south of the River Thames.

 History

 The term Great Northern is related to the Great Northern Railway, the original builders of the line.

 The July 1922 Bradshaw's Railway Guide stated a typical rail service on the Cambridge Line as follows: